phpbb/documentation/development/extensions/tutorial_basics.rst

 .. seealso::

-    The :doc:`skeleton_extension` is a fantastic tool to help developers rapidly generate the initial files and components needed to start developing new extensions for phpBB.
+    The :doc:`skeleton_extension` is a tool to help developers rapidly generate the initial files and components needed to start developing new extensions for phpBB.